 Practice makes perfect.
 That’s what they all say.
 But to what extent?

-Experienced leaders and inspirational speakers say that it takes 10,000 hours of deliberate practice to become “world-class” in any field.
+Experienced leaders and inspirational speakers say that it takes 10,000 hours of deliberate practice to master a skill.
 However recent studies found that, depending on the field, practice only accounts for 12%-20% of the performance.

 So how should we practice?

 People think that passion is a key factor to get better.
 But what they don’t know is that passion can easily be misplaced.
 Practicing religiously and passionately only gets you to a certain level.
 But practicing with purpose is a whole different story.

 Purpose isn’t as glamorous as passion.
 Without purpose, your efforts will not be as rewarding.
 Imagine throwing stones in the air because you want to hit a bird or something.
 No matter how strong you are, you’ll probably have an inexistent chance if you throw in a random direction.
 But if you wait, and actually try to aim, your chances will be higher — not a hundred percent, but higher.

 “If your purpose is something larger than you- to accomplish something, to prove something to yourself- then suddenly everything becomes both easier and more difficult.” — Ryan Holiday, Ego is the Enemy